Bayern held by Hoffenheim as Dortmund stumble at 10-man Stuttgart

 The drama wasn't over and Dortmund thought Reyna had won them the game, but Silas popped up with a 97th-minute equaliser to drag Stuttgart back out of the bottom two.

-Dortmund manager Edin Terzic, who said "it was hard to find words", told German media the result was worse than his side's early-season 3-2 home loss against Bremen, where they led 2-0 with one minute remaining.
+Dortmund coach Edin Terzic, who said "it was hard to find words", told reporters the result was worse than his side's early-season 3-2 home loss against Werder Bremen, where they led 2-0 with one minute remaining.

 "We thought we'd already seen the stupidest thing this season after our late defeat against Bremen at home, but this tops everything.